 In 1932, Ernie and Ellis Lewis founded Lewis Farms in the Winterburn area west of Edmonton, AB.
 Jack, the only son, married Laverne in 1956 and eventually took over the running of the farm.
 Jack, Laverne and their three children – Roy, Ken and Sandy, continued expanding the Lewis Farms to include the Spruce Grove operation in the 1970’s.
 Today, the expansion of Lewis Farms includes a farm in the Sangudo area where summer grazing and calving occurs.

 Jack, Ken and Corrie Lewis, Sandy Lewis and their children; Kyle and Kirbie Lewis and Jordan, Jamie, and Tyler Buba are all living on and involved with Lewis Farms.
-The veterinarians of the farm, Roy Lewis,resides in Calgary working as the tech vet for Merk Animal Health and his children Colton (studying to become a Doctor) and Cali, who is now a practicing vet out of Westlock all help at different times of the year.
-Employing full and part- time staff, Lewis Farms grows 800 acres of seed potatoes, 3000 acres of grain and run 800 purebred Simmental and Angus cows.
+The veterinarian of the farm, Roy Lewis,resides in Calgary working as the tech vet for Merk Animal Health and his children Colton (studying to become a Doctor) and Cali, who is now a practicing vet out of Westlock all help at different times of the year.
+Employing full and part- time staff, Lewis Farms grows 400 acres of seed potatoes, 3000 acres of grain and run 1000 purebred Simmental and Angus cows.

 Simmental genetics were first introduced to Lewis Farms in the late 1960’s and early 1970’s with imported semen.
 Munter, Harold, Prairie Boy and Renz were some of the importedsemen sires used by Lewis Farms.
 The first registered simmental cows were purchased in the mid 1970’s at the Golden Harvest Sale and the Northern Image Sale in Edmonton.
 In 1979, Lewis Farms bought a group of Fullblood heifers from Nick Berjian in Calgary, and the Mapletoff’s at Frenchman Butte.